atingupta2005/Jenkins-5-Days-Training-Material/Course-Content.md

    1. Integrate GIT with Jenkins
    1. Git vs GITHub
    1. Create account on GitHub
-   1. Create Repo on Github
+   1. Create Repo on GitHub
    1. Clone GitHub repo
 1. Plugins and its uses
    1. Learning Objective